Eye Twitching or Blepharospasm

 There are three basic approaches to the treatment of blepharospasm: drug therapy, surgery, and supportive or preventative therapy.
 Drug therapy for eye-twitching is a somewhat unpredictable type of treatment that does not always produce long-lasting results.
 Some drugs work for some people and not for others.
 Arriving at a satisfactory treatment regimen takes a great deal of patience and requires the direct supervision of a neurologist.

-Before embarking upon a surgical treatment, most doctors will suggest a trial of BOTOX® Injections, which are often quite effective and safe.
-BOTOX® is administered through a few tiny injections of the highly purified protein into the muscle either above or below the eye to block the nerve impulses that trigger eye twitching.
-BOTOX® Injections are a simple, quick, minimally invasive treatment that can deliver dramatic results for patients suffering from blepharospasm.
-If neither drugs nor the non-invasive approach of BOTOX® Injections are successful, then surgery may be considered.
-In general, the benefits of BOTOX® Injections begin to appear within two weeks of treatment and last an average of three to four months.
-Ninety percent of people who undergo BOTOX® Injections obtain complete relief, but most people need to repeat treatment every two to three months.*
+Before embarking upon a surgical treatment, some doctors will suggest a trial of injection of a neuromodulator such as botulinum.
+Such treatments, which are often quite effective and safe, are administered through a few tiny injections of the highly purified protein into the muscle either above or below the eye to block the nerve impulses that trigger eye twitching.
+Neuromodulator injections are a simple, quick, minimally invasive treatment that can deliver dramatic results for patients suffering from blepharospasm.
+If neither drugs nor injections are successful, then surgery may be considered.
+In general, the benefits of neuromodulator injections begin to appear within two weeks of treatment and last an average of three to four months.
+Ninety percent of people who undergo neuromodulator injections obtain complete relief, but most people need to repeat treatment every two to three months.

 Mild Eye Twitching